Monday, April 16, 2018

 Jeera-Aam ki Chutney

 It is easy to prepare.
 You can make it in two varieties.
-One with adding cumin seeds and other with adding mint leaves.
-For both the varieties, you need to peel off the green skin of raw mangos and deseed them.
-Make the fleshy (गूदा) part in small pieces.
-For the Mango-cumin-seed Chutney (जीरे -आम की चटनी) you should put the mango flesh in a mixie-jar along with dry red chilly, roasted cumin seeds, salt and a small quantity of sugar.
+One with adding cumin seeds and the other with adding mint leaves.
+For both varieties, you need to peel off the green skin of raw mangos and deseed them.
+Make the fleshy (गूदा) part into small pieces.
+For the Mango-cumin-seed Chutney (जीरे -आम की चटनी), you should put the mango flesh in a mixie jar along with dry red chilies, roasted cumin seeds, salt, and a small quantity of sugar.
 Make it a coarse pulp and your Mango-cumin-seed Chutney (जीरे -आम की चटनी) is ready.
-It has sweet, sour and salty taste along with the aroma of cumin seeds.
+It has a sweet, sour, and salty taste along with the aroma of cumin seeds.

-For the Mango-Mint Chutney (पुदीने -आम की चटनी) you have to add chilly, Mint leaves and salt to the mango flesh and make a coarse pulp in a mixie jar and your Mango-Mint chutney is ready to add taste to your food.
+For the Mango-Mint Chutney (पुदीने -आम की चटनी) you have to add chili, Mint leaves, and salt to the mango flesh and make a coarse pulp in a mixie jar, and your Mango-Mint chutney is ready to add taste to your food.

-Some people prefer mortar-pestle to make Chutney instead of mixie.
+Some people prefer a mortar-pestle to make Chutney instead of a mixie.
 Mango chutney is a seasonal item.
 Similarly, the "Amda" Chutney can be prepared.
-Just replace the mango flesh with raw "Amda" which are still not fibrous.
+Just replace the mango flesh with raw "Amda," which is yet to be fibrous.
 "Amda" is called 'Hog plum' in English.
 Some people also call it "Jungli-Mango".

-Other types of Chutney, like Tamarind Chutney, can be made yearlong because of the availability of Tamarind throughout the year.
+Other types of Chutney, like Tamarind Chutney, can be made year-round because of the availability of Tamarind throughout the year.
 Tamarind Chutney has a divine combination with "Dahi-vada".

 Monday, April 2, 2018